 To see full documentation on the Certification process Click Here

-While the tournament does have a slightly different approach to certifications and weigh ins from other leagues, we are extremely strict on our weight and age implementations.
+While the tournament does have a slightly different approach to certifications and check ins from other leagues because we run a sophisticated total on line sysytem, we are extremely strict on our certification requirements.
 Original birth certificates and player/parents ID’s are a requirement.
-The weight of a player is certified at the first game of the season, from there on out players are NOT weighed in again for the season.
-However the teams will be checked in every week to ensure only certified players are playing in the games.
-For full weigh in and certification process rules Click Here.
+Teams will be checked in every week against the players documentation to ensure only certified players are playing in the games.
+For full certification process rules Click Here.

 The rules for 8 on 8 are essentially the same as regular football, in terms of the basic game and penalties etc. For a full set of rules please Click here.
 For a simplified set of rules of differences Click Here.
 However the following basic differences apply: